Sister (Sonic Youth album): Critical reception

 In a contemporary review for The Village Voice, music critic Robert Christgau, who had previously feuded with the band, called Sister an album that was finally worthy of their aesthetic.
 Christgau said that while Sonic Youth had learned to temper their penchant for "insanity", their guitar sound was still "almost unique in its capacity to evoke rock and roll without implicating them in a history few youngish bands can bear up under these days".
-In a negative review, Spin magazine said that the band failed to successfully mix their previous "nonsense" with "real rock tunage", as the more tempered musical approach lacked riffs and strong ideas.
+In a negative review, Spin magazine said that the band had failed to successfully mix their previous "nonsense" with "real rock tunage".

 The album was voted the 12th best album of the year in The Village Voices annual Pazz & Jop critics poll for 1987.
 Christgau, the poll's creator, ranked it fifth on his own list.
 The album ranked No. 4 among "Albums of the Year" for 1987 in the annual NME critics' poll.